-Chad Johnson hasn’t played an NFL snap since 2011, but that’s not going to stop him.
+Chad Johnson hasn't played an NFL snap since 2011, but that's not going to stop him.
 The love he has for the game will never go away and he continues to show it each and every year.
-However, instead of running routes, the former Pro Bowl wide receiver is looking to make a comeback at a new position: placekicker.
+However, instead of running routes, the former Pro Bowl wide receiver was looking to make a comeback at a new position: placekicker.

 In December 2019, the three-time First Team All-Pro formerly known as Chad Ochocinco decided to show off his right leg on social media by making a 60-yard field goal and going crazy in celebration.

 That's right, the former NFL star from the Cincinnati Bengals and New England Patriots was ready to be an NFL kicker.

 "Definitely trying out as a kicker in the NFL next year, if they give me a shot it's a done deal easily," the six-time Pro Bowler posted in a tweet.